reshu-ai/Udacity-DAND-Notes/Stroop_Effect.md

-##The Stroop Effect
+## The Stroop Effect

 [Stroop Effect](https://www.verywellmind.com/what-is-the-stroop-effect-2795832)

 Background:

-There are some key terms and concepts you should understand, including:
+There are some key terms and concepts we should understand, including:

 - Selective attention: This is the way we focus on a particular item for a selected period of time.